AlisaLyskova/Clonotype_identification_tools/README.md

 # Clonotype identification tools
-Evaluating TRUST4 and a custom MiXCR pipeline against the standard MiXCR workflow: IGV‑validated comparison
+Evaluating TRUST4, Vidjil and a custom MiXCR pipeline against the standard MiXCR workflow: IGV‑validated comparison

 ## Analysis Workflow Summary

 This project compares immune repertoire analysis tools by validating results against visual inspection in IGV.
 Below is the step‑by‑step workflow.

 ### 1. Input Data & Reference Selection
-- We started with major clones identified by the standard MiXCR pipeline.
+- We started with majorclones identified by the standard MiXCR pipeline from WGS data.

 ### 2. IGV‑Based Validation of Ig Genes
 - For each major clone, we inspected the corresponding BAM files in IGV (Integrative Genomics Viewer).